bloXroute-Labs/solana-trader-client-python/README.md

 This library supports HTTP, websockets, and GRPC interfaces.
 You can use it with a context manager or handle open/closing yourself.

+For any methods involving transaction creation you will need to provide your Solana private key.
+You can provide this via the environment variable `PRIVATE_KEY`, or specify it via the provider configuration if you want to load it with some other mechanism.
+See samples for more information.
+As a general note on this: methods named `post_*` (e.g. `post_order`) typically do not sign/submit the transaction, only return the raw unsigned transaction.
+This isn't very useful to most users (unless you want to write a signer in a different language), and you'll typically want the similarly named `submit_*` methods (e.g. `submit_order`).
+These methods generate, sign, and submit the transaction all at once.

 Context manager:

 ```python